raasss/digitalocean_api_python_client/docs/index.rst

-.. digitalocean_api_python_client documentation master file, created by sphinx-quickstart on Fri Jan 13 11:55:48 2017.
+..
+DigitalOcean API Python Client documentation master file, created by sphinx-quickstart on Fri Jan 13 14:13:52 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to digitalocean_api_python_client's documentation!
+Welcome to DigitalOcean API Python Client's documentation!
 ==========================================================

 .. toctree::
-   :maxdepth: 99
+   :maxdepth: 2
    :caption: Contents:

-   digitalocean_api_python_client
+   modules

 Indices and tables